mph-/lcapy/doc/overview.rst

 Here the function expr converts a string argument to an Lcapy expression.

-It can also recognise integrations and differentiations of arbitrary functions, for example::
+Lcapy can also recognise integrations and differentiations of arbitrary functions, for example::

    >>> from lcapy import s, t